dmx-systems/dmx-platform/README.md

 * Rewritten storage layer:
     * High-speed traversal: Traversal is significantly speed up by the means of a Lucene index for association metadata.
-    * Compact architecture: DM-independant MehtaGraph abstraction.
+    * Compact architecture: DM-independent MehtaGraph abstraction.
 The additional bridging layer is dropped.
     * Modular storage layer: 3rd-party developers can implement alternate storage layers.
     * 1st-class associations: Association user data is indexed as well (just like topic user data).
 * Additional performance measures: